-If you ever find yourself stuck with a book that is too high of a level to read to your child I have a quick short cut until you can find a better suited book.
+If you ever find yourself stuck with a book level that is too advanced to read to your child I have a quick short cut until you can find a better suited book.

 - Show the photos and briefly paraphrase the main idea (1-2 sentences)

 - Have a related project ready to go (art or craft- see below for more ideas)